sCrypt-Inc/scryptTS-docs/docs/tokens/ft.md

 }
 ```

-### Mint and Transfer
+### Mint

-Let's take a look at how we would mint a v2 fungible token:
+In v1, tokens are deployed and minted in separate transactions, but in v2, all tokens are deployed and minted in one transactions.
+Here's an example of how you would deploy the new v2 FT:

 ```ts
 HashPuzzleFTV2.loadArtifact()